ac-rodriguez/ac-rodriguez/content/home/experience.md

     date_start: '2016-04-01'
     date_end: '2017-09-30'
     description: |2-
-        Responsibilities include:

         * Joint Research Project with University of Washington, WA and Northeastern University, MA
-        * Data collection with WBV equipment in Mining Heavy Equipment.
         * Data processing with Labview, SAS and R.
-        * Statistical Analysis: Logistic Regression, Mixed Models and Box-Cox Regression on Epidemiological.
-        * See related academic output in the publications section.
 ---